 When a Critical Incident has occurred, the people involved and/or a Responsible Officer/s must respond to the incident as per 3.1.1 and as soon as possible:

 - activate emergency alarm/systems if required

 - notify SafeUSC (+61) 7 5430 1168 or extension 1168, and emergency services on (000) if required

 - notify Supervisor and/or Responsible Officer

-- notify Director, Campus Planning and Development and the IRT to facilitate the incident response.
-The Director, Campus Planning and Development can be contacted on (+61) 7 5456 5778 or extension 5778.
+- notify Director, Facilities Management and the IRT to facilitate the incident response.
+The Director, Facilities Management can be contacted on (+61) 7 5456 3567 or extension 3567.

 - In the event of a serious or potentially serious safety incident involving members of the USC Community, (see Appendix 2) requiring notification to WHSQ, contact HR immediately on (+61) 7 5430 2830 or by email to firstname.lastname@example.org.

-- The Director, Campus Planning and Development, as the IRT Leader, will inform the relevant members of the IRT and the Executive Liaison before convening an IRT.
+- The Director, Facilities Management, as the IRT Leader, will inform the relevant members of the IRT and the Executive Liaison before convening an IRT.
 For student related incidents, the Pro Vice-Chancellor (Students) must be consulted on the management response approach.